Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Public Safety - State and Local Governments - Use of Unmanned Aircraft

-Proposes to make evidence obtained through government use of unmanned aircraft inadmissible in criminal, civil, or administrative proceedings without proper authorization.
-Would prohibit state and local government units from deploying or operating unmanned aircraft subject to certain exceptions, and would restrict use of information acquired through government drone operations.
+Would prohibit evidence obtained through the use of an unmanned aircraft from being admissible in criminal, civil, or administrative proceedings.
+Would prohibit units of State government or political subdivisions of the State from deploying or operating an unmanned aircraft absent certain exceptions (federal law enforcement, authorized operations, etc.).
+Would also prohibit use of information acquired through government drone operations.

 10